worldveil/musical_mel_transform_torch/README.md

 A PyTorch-based musical mel-frequency transform for audio processing, optimized for performance and ONNX compatibility.

-If you've ever wanted features in torch from an audio signal that directly represent semitones (or quarter tones!) this is the package for you.
+If you've ever wanted audio features that directly represent semitones (or quarter tones!) this is the package for you.

 ![Musical Mel Transform Filterbank](img/low_freq_filters.png)

 Here, I show a few mel filters (the notes in the legend).
-Each gets some weight from neighboring FFT bins in such a way where the position between the FFT bins affects the weighting of the resulting mel bin so that a neural network can differentiate mel bin musical notes from one another.
+Each pitch is interpolated from neighboring FFT bins so that a neural network can more easily differentiate mel bin musical notes from one another.

 📝 [Learn more about this project with my blog post here](https://willdrevo.com/2025/09/09/introducing-a-musical-mel-transform-in-pytorch/)!